Arkle: Legacy

 Arkle, known simply as "Himself", became a national hero and a legend during his lifetime.

 Fan mail, sometimes addressed only to "Arkle, Ireland", arrived at the Greenogue yard from all over the world.
 When it was revealed that two pints of Guinness were added to his regular feed of oats every day, the Company undertook to supply the yard with a free supply in recognition of the "pleasant publicity".

 At 212, Arkle's Timeform rating is the highest ever awarded to a steeplechaser.
 Only Flyingbolt, also trained by Dreaper, had a rating anywhere near his at 210.
 Next on their ratings are Sprinter Sacre on 192 and then Kauto Star and Mill House on 191.
 In 2004 he narrowly beat Desert Orchid to be named all-time favourite British or Irish racehorse in a Racing Post poll.

 Arkle put in various public appearances including, after his retirement, one at the Horse of the Year Show in 1969.
 He has been celebrated in songs, appeared on stamps, and is commemorated with statues.
 In 1972 the Duchess of Westminster unveiled a statue at Cheltenham racecourse; in 2014 a 1.1 scale bronze statue was unveiled in Ashbourne, County Meath, the nearest town to the Greenogue yard.

-Two races, both Grade 1, have been named in Arkle's honour: in 1969 the Arkle Challenge Trophy replaced the Cotswold Chase at Cheltenham Racecourse; the Milltown Novice Chase at Leopardstown was renamed the Arkle Novice Chase.
+Two races, both Grade 1, have been named in Arkle's honour: in 1969 the Arkle Challenge Trophy replaced the Cotswold Chase at Cheltenham Racecourse; and the Milltown Novice Chase at Leopardstown was renamed the Arkle Novice Chase.

-In 1976 the controversial decision was made to exhume Arkle's remain and mount his skeleton for display at the Irish National Stud.
+In 1976, the controversial decision was made to exhume Arkle's remains and to mount his skeleton for display at the Irish National Stud.
 Amongst those who disapproved was Arkle's jockey Taaffe, who said: "I hated seeing his frame up there.
-I couldn't look at him for long."
+I couldn't look at him for long".

 Race record

-Arkle won 27 of his 35 starts ,including 22 wins from 26 steeplechases ,and he was placed in the other 4 races with mitigating circumstances for each defeat.He carried more than 12st in weight in 14 of his races and won at distances from 1m 6f on the Flat up to 3m 5f over fences.
+Arkle won 27 of his 35 starts, including 22 wins from 26 steeplechases, and he was placed in the other four races with mitigating circumstances for each defeat.
+He carried more than 12st in weight in 14 of his races, and won at distances from 1m 6f on the Flat up to 3m 5f over fences.

-Besides winning three consecutive Cheltenham Gold Cups (1964, 1965, 1966) and the 1965 King George VI Chase, Arkle triumphed in a number of other important handicap chases, including the 1964 Irish Grand National (under 12-0), the 1964 and 1965 Hennessy Gold Cups (both times under 12-7), the 1965 Gallaher Gold Cup (conceding 16 lb to Mill House while breaking the course record by 17 seconds), and the 1965 Whitbread Gold Cup (under 12-7).
+Besides winning three consecutive Cheltenham Gold Cups (1964, 1965, 1966) and the 1965 King George VI Chase, Arkle triumphed in a number of other important handicap chases, including the 1964 Irish Grand National (under 12–0), the 1964 and 1965 Hennessy Gold Cups (both times under 12–7), the 1965 Gallaher Gold Cup (conceding 16 lb to Mill House while breaking the course record by 17 seconds), and the 1965 Whitbread Gold Cup (under 12–7).
 In the 1966 Hennessy, he failed by only half a length to give Stalbridge Colonist 35 lb.

 Arkle's full race record is listed below.